pluribus-one/mdr-ra/README.md

   - 192.168.2.0/24
 ```

-For a complete overview of available settings, refer to the contents of
+For a complete overview of available options, refer to the contents of
 `default-settings.yml`.

-#### 3. Start the installation
+#### 4. Start the installation

-For a standard, non-public installation, use the following command.
-Please note
+For a standard installation with no exposed HTTPS service, enter the following
-that the user should be within the root directory of this repository:
+command at the shell prompt within the root directory of this repository:

 ```bash
 ansible-playbook --ask-become-pass playbook.yml
 ```

-You will be immediately prompted for your password, required to perform system
+You will be immediately prompted for your password, which is required to
-administration tasks.
-If the service port should be exposed on a public IP, add
+perform system administration tasks.
+If the HTTPS service port should be
-the `public_ip` tag to the command line options:
+exposed on a public IP, add the `public_ip` tag to the command line options:

 ```bash
 ansible-playbook --ask-become-pass --tags public_ip playbook.yml